kiecphrase/agsite/README.md

 # [Who's Agriculture site is the best?](https://kiecphrase.github.io/agsite/)

-### Most countries have some sort web presence.
-Also, most countries have a lot of effort go into their main pages, cause that's where everyone looks, right?
+### Most countries have some sort of web presence.
+Also, most countries put a lot of effort into their main pages, since that's where everyone looks, right?
 But that's not where I'm looking.
 Any homepage can be great, but who's Ministry / Department of agriculture has the best page?

 ### This is the goal of this project: To discover which Department / Ministry of agriculture is best.